915-Patrulescu-Sandrino/S3-APM-A7/updates.md

 at interpreter.Interpreter.oneStepForAllPrograms(Interpreter.java:178)
 at view.ProgramExecutionController.oneStep(ProgramExecutionController.java:163)
 at view.ProgramExecutionController.handleOneStepButtonAction(ProgramExecutionController.java:176)
-I belive this is pretty self-explanatory: The invoker is initialized only in the allStep() method from the Interpreter, this means that since the Threads Assignment, the oneStepForAllPrograms() method wouldn't have worked
+I believe this is pretty self-explanatory: The invoker is initialized only in the allStep() method from the Interpreter, this means that since the Threads Assignment, the oneStepForAllPrograms() method wouldn't have worked
 fix: initialize the executor in the Interpreter's constructor
 UPDATE: is it really OK to have the executor initialized there?
-UPDATE 2: I guess that as long as you don't run the same program from the same interpreter in parellel, then it's ok
+UPDATE 2: I guess that as long as you don't run the same program from the same interpreter in parallel, then it's ok
 -also noted that the number of threads is 2, so increase it to 10 -[Interpreter.oneStepForAllPrograms] failed: java.lang.Exception: ProgramState's ExecutionStack is empty!